nate-adkins/nate-adkins.github.io/_pages/about.md

 {% include gallery id="about"%}

-I recently graduated from West Virginia University (WVU) with a degree in Computer Engineering, a minor in Computer Science, and a minor in Economics.
-During my time at WVU, I served as the Programming and Algorithms Team Lead for the [University Rover Challenge Team](/projects/urc) where I led software development and robot autonomy efforts for three consecutive years.
-In this role, I developed resilient robot autonomy systems, and contributed to multiple top placements in international, collegiate-level robotics competitions.
+I graduated from West Virginia University (WVU) with a degree in Computer Engineering, a minor in Computer Science, and a minor in Economics.
+While at WVU, I focused my time on the University Rover Challenge (URC) Team and on robotics research projects.

+For three years, I led software development and robot autonomy on the [WVU URC Team](/projects/urc).
+In this role, I led the development of resilient autonomy systems that were instrumental to the team's multiple top placements in the international competition.

-My robotics experience also includes IROS publication of [swarm robotics research](/projects/loopy/), and [integrating a mapping and autonomy system](/projects/retailbot/) on an indoor ground-based robot as part of an NSF-funded research project.
+My time spent on research focused on two projects: [Loopy](/projects/loopy/) and [Retailbot](/projects/retailbot/).
+While working on Loopy, I co-authored an IROS 2023 conference paper on swarm robotics and robotic morphogenesis.
+While working on Retailbot, I integrated an indoor mapping and autonomy stack as part of the NSF-funded project.